Price of the Modi Years: Cover

 The cover art of the book includes 16 charts of India's performance measured by international indices.
-There is a downward trend in all but one of the indices looked at by the author, including those for democracy, human development index, individual rights, rule of law, press freedom, women’s safety, prosperity, civil liberties, corruption and social cohesion.
+There is a downward trend in all but one of the indices looked at by the author, including those for democracy, human development index, individual rights, rule of law, press freedom, women's safety, prosperity, civil liberties, corruption and social cohesion.
 The only upward trend in those indices is seen in the Doing Business Index of the World Bank, an index that the World Bank abandoned in 2021.
-Pakistani journalist Jawed Naqvi praised the cover as "clever".
+Journalist Jawed Naqvi praised the cover as "clever".

 Content

 The book examines the potential human and economic price that it claims India will be paying for the decisions made in the seven years spent under the Modi administration since 2014.
 The author used statistics to describe the damage to India under the BJP government.

 The book presents several metrics of performance evaluation of the government—indices, such as the United Nations Development Program Human Development Index, Lowy Institute Asia Power Index, Brand Finance Global Soft Power Index, Freedom House’s Freedom in the World, Reporters Without Borders’ World Press Freedom Index and others.
 India had performed badly in 57 out 58 of these indicators.
 The author notes, "Seen over the years of his two terms, the man in full is revealed, and so is his effect on the nation."

 The book discussed the government's handling of dissenter and critics.
-In the first six months of 2020, the book noted Modi government to have made 2,772 legal demands to censor contents and accounts on Twitter, and it cites incidents such as the raids by government agencies against the news sites NewsClick and Newslaundry, and arrests of activists during the Covid-19 pandemic in India.
+In the first six months of 2020, the book noted Modi government to have made 2,772 legal demands to censor contents and accounts on Twitter, and it cites incidents such as the raids by government agencies against the news sites NewsClick and Newslaundry, and arrests of activists during the COVID-19 pandemic in India.

 Discussing the swift decision making practice of Narendra Modi, the book discussed the 2016 Indian banknote demonetisation in which the cash-centric Indian economy was rendered cashless overnight.
 During the Covid pandemic, India was given only four hours notice before a nationwide lockdown.
 Later the government claimed, in court, that no deaths were caused due to the lack of oxygen during the pandemic.

-After the "Make in India" program was launched by Modi, the share of manufacturing in the Indian GDP has reduced from 16% to 13%.
-Employment in the manufacturing sector have reduced to half after 2016, from 5.1 crore to 2.7 crore.
+After the "Make in India" programme was launched by Modi, the share of manufacturing in the Indian GDP has reduced from 16% to 13%.
+Employment in the manufacturing sector has reduced to half after 2016, from 5.1 crore to 2.7 crore.
 The author has claimed that the former economic adviser Arvind Panagariya said that 'Aatmanirbhar Bharat is muddled'.
-The author also claims that its biggest achievement being more expensive goods for the Indian consumers and protection from external competition for industrialists.
+The author also states that the programme's biggest achievements were more expensive goods for Indian consumers and protection from external competition for big industrialists.